 In times of COVID-19, it’s even more necessary to strengthen your staff’s awareness of health rules to prevent the virus from spreading in your company and forcing you to lock down sites.

 Why do you need to provide multilingual operational instructions?

-Always bear in mind the competences you are hiring your warehouse workforce for – reading skills are surely none that you should build-on completely, especially if candidates are not perfect speakers of the local language.
+Always bear in mind the competencies you are hiring your warehouse workforce for – reading skills are surely none that you should build on completely, especially if candidates are not perfect speakers of the local language.
 Therefore, prefer oral instruction over written instructions.

 Another way to give instructions is via multilingual videos or app solutions.
 Both are optimal ways to provide your workers with important information that is easy to digest because you deliver it in small chunks.
 Pairing them with clear pictures or even cartoons is the best way to draw your recipients’ attention to what rules you want them to know and follow.

 How to deal with an international workforce – in a nutshell